rkotze/rkotze.github.io/_drafts/2020-01-20-lancedarkly-vs-extension.md

 ![Filter toggles by name](https://user-images.githubusercontent.com/10452163/58039220-fcffaa00-7b29-11e9-8f6b-e753dfe0c40a.png)

-Potentially you could have a small project or start a new one without the need of a bundler.
-If you decide to not use a bundler, I'd like to hear what challenges you faced and what you tried to do to solve them?
-Let me know on [Twitter](https://twitter.com/share?text=No app bundler needed for your next project? by @richardkotze &url=https://www.richardkotze.com/coding/no-app-bundler-needed&hashtags=javascript,programming,coding){:target="\_blank" rel="noopener"}, or in the comments below.
+The downside of LaunchDarkly is it's not a free tool but it does a free trial which can give it a go.
+[Tweet this post](https://twitter.com/share?text=No app bundler needed for your next project? by @richardkotze &url=https://www.richardkotze.com/coding/no-app-bundler-needed&hashtags=javascript,programming,coding){:target="\_blank" rel="noopener"} if you like the idea of the extension.